Ultimate guide to cleaning and preventing corrosion in car batteries

 High temperatures

-Age and signs of wear
+age and signs of wear

 Regular maintenance includes cleaning the terminals with a mixture of baking soda and water or a special battery terminal cleaner.
-It is recommended to wear protective gloves and eye protection during this process.
-After cleaning, applying an anti-corrosion spray or petroleum jelly to the connectors can help prevent future corrosion.
+It is recommended that you wear protective gloves and eye protection during this process.After cleaning, applying an anti-corrosive spray or petroleum jelly to the connectors can help prevent future corrosion.

 Step 1.
 Prioritize security

 Step 2.
-Clamp the LiFePO4
+Connect the LiFePO4 battery

 Step 3.
 Check the battery cables